michaeljennings/carpenter/README.md

 # Carpenter
-A laravel package to create html tables from models that are sortable and can be paginated.
+A laravel package to create html tables from models that can be sorted and paginated.
 ##Installation
 Include the package in your `composer.json`.